Abram Chayes: Legacy

 In 1996 he received the Peace Advocacy Award, with his wife, Antonia Handler Chayes, from the Massachusetts chapter of the Lawyers Alliance for World Security.
 In 1999-2000, Professor Chayes led a team of lawyers suing Slobodan Milošević in the U.S. Courts for genocide in Kosovo, and helped investigate corruption in Bosnia.
 He continued to work on international environmental law, teach, and serve on the Harvard interdisciplinary group on climate change.
 In 1999 he received the Harvard Law School Association Award (HLSA) recognizing his service as an "inspirational teacher and distinguished scholar, advocate for the rights of sovereign nations and the protection of the global environment, [and] beloved mentor to generations of Harvard Law students."
 The Law School celebrated his career with two days of panels and events concerning issues in international law on April 23–24, 1999.

-Abram Chayes was heralded by many as “a wonderfully gregarious man” who, throughout his tenure at Harvard Law School, always “could be counted upon to greet the newest faculty recruits with genuine ebullience, curiosity and good-will.”
-His abundant good faith and zest for life spilled over into his intellectual endeavors, allowing him to truly foster a new way of thinking about the international law and the way it impacts world affairs.
+Abram Chayes was widely celebrated as “a wonderfully gregarious man” who, throughout his tenure at Harvard Law School, always “could be counted upon to greet the newest faculty recruits with genuine ebullience, curiosity and good-will.”
+He was also popular with students; one of his traditions as a teacher that as much appreciated and long remembered by his law school students was to read aloud in his delightfully raspy voice the opening pages of Bleak House by Charles Dickens at the beginning of the last class of the semester in his first-year course on Civil Procedure.
+His abundant good faith and zest for life spilled over into his intellectual endeavors, allowing him to foster a new way of thinking about the international law and the way it impacts world affairs.